UK Drone Knowledge Base

 How do I carry drone batteries on a commercial flight?

-Lithium-ion batteries up to 100 Wh are normally allowed in hand luggage (spares must be protected from short circuit).
-Batteries between 100 Wh and 160 Wh require airline approval; anything above 160 Wh is generally prohibited on passenger services.
+Lithium-ion batteries up to 100 Wh are normally allowed subject to airline rules.
+Batteries between 100 Wh and 160 Wh usually require airline approval and are limited in number.
+Batteries above 160 Wh are generally not permitted on passenger aircraft.
+Always check your airline’s policy before travelling.

 What are UK class marks (UK0-UK6) and how long are EU C-class drones recognised?